Dave-team/Knowledge-base/Health/Mindfullness.md

 - To be more effective in my thoughts about work and to realize in better fashion what the right thing to do is
 - The first thing to realize is you can observe your mental state.
 Meditation doesn’t mean you’re suddenly going to gain the superpower to control your internal state.
 The advantage of meditation is recognizing just how out of control your mind is.
 - Let's you refocus on what matters.
 Taking a breather before going on autopilot makes me consider what I actually want to do next.
 And if I then do something first that breaks the autopilot old habits, I may find that I really enjoy it.
 Being aware that it’s your old routines appealing.
 Be aware that it’s your autopilot.
 Recognise that you want to do the thing but hold off doing it until it comes natural
+- Able to be fully aware in the moment and do exactly what needs to be done on that thing I'm working on.

 **How mindfulness changes the brain**
 - Enlarges the prefrontal cortex.
 This area of the brain is associates with higher order brain functions such as awareness, concentration and decision-making